bart-jansen/automated_appgw_encryption/README.md

 The proposed architecture and flow are shown in the figure below.
 ![](img/architecture-ssl-gateways.png)

-Apart from the Application Gateway you therefore need to deploy 2 Azure Functions and an Azure KeyVault.
+Apart from the Application Gateway you therefore need to deploy an Azure Functions app and an Azure KeyVault.
 The flow is described in more detail below:
 1. Time-triggered Azure Function requests a certifate for domain.com to the letsencrypt servers
 2. The letsencrypt servers send a challenge back to the Azure Function
 3. The Azure function stores this challenge in Azure Keyvault where the other Azure Function can read it from